Business Administration B.S.BA.

 Basic Business Core Requirements

 Thirty-six to thirty-seven credits (twelve courses).
-The Basic Business Core courses should be completed by the end of the sophomore year as they serve as the prerequisite requirements for upper-level Business Field, Interdiscplinary Theme, and Business Concentration requirements.
+The Basic Business Core courses should be completed by the end of the second year as they provide the prerequisite knowledge for upper-level Business Field, Interdisciplinary Theme, and Business Concentration requirements.
 All Basic Business Core courses must be completed with a grade-point average of at least 2.25 and no single course grade lower than C-.

 BUS 1110The Business Enterprise I3